This month, our May dates to celebrate from our cultural calendar travel the world with exciting and significant events.

 National Sorry Day, also known as National Day of Healing, commemorates the forced removal of Aboriginal and Torres Strait Islander children from their families.
 With families grieving, cultures destroyed, languages fading this day acknowledges the harm caused to First Nations peoples.
 Intergenerational trauma exists till this day and no reparations can ever bring back the harm caused in the past.
 However, as a nation we can aim to commit to a national responsibility to continue to reflect and evaluate the need for continuous rectification of such an appalling and horrendous time in Australian history.

-Available in Victoria and virtually, Aboriginal Culture for A Day with Djarrin Blow is a comprehensive, immersive and interactive program that has a range of engaging activities for students to participate in.
-Students learn boomerang throwing, didgeridoo and more.
+At Cultural Infusion we offer numerous programs that discover the beauty of Indigenous Australia.
+Our Aboriginal Culture for A Day is a comprehensive, immersive and interactive program filled with a range of engaging activities for students to participate in.
+Students learn symbolic art, didgeridoo and more.
+This program is available face-to-face in Queensland and Victoria.

 National Reconciliation Week